University of Chester

-- We also accept a range of other country specific English language qualifications such as International Baccalaureate, WAEC, NECO, Indian Standard XII, etc.
+- Any other English Language test approved by the UK Home Office (such as Trinity); and a range of other country specific English language qualifications such as International Baccalaureate, WAEC, NECO, Indian Standard XII, etc.

 The following are the typical annual course fees for overseas students submitted to us by the university (Reddin Survey of University Tuition Fees 2016–2017):